+All students are charged a capstone fee in the spring of their first year and fall of their second year.
+The total value of these fees is estimated to cover up to three hours of statistical analysis or other costs related to the capstone project.
+These funds cannot be used to buy incentives for research participants (ie gift cards).
 The UNMC Genetic Counseling Program does not have a budget for student projects but may have limited funding to provide on a case-by-case basis.
 There is no guarantee that the program will have funding to supplement any specific project.
 If there are concerns about feasibility of the budget, a conclusion regarding costs, funding, and student expenses should be resolved by the student prior to proceeding beyond the topic selection process.

-There are funding opportunities through various outside organizations (e.g. NSGC Special Interest Groups, the NSGC JEMF), which have their own applications.
+There are funding opportunities through various outside organizations (e.g. National Society of Genetic Counselor (NSGC) Special Interest Groups, the NSGC Jane Engelberg Memorial Fund), which have their own applications.
 Students are encouraged to pursue these funding opportunities after discussion with the capstone course director and/or program director.
-Students are expected to be prepared to cover other project-related costs that do not receive funding, which could include cost of copies, mailing costs, survey purchase costs, etc.
+Students are expected to be prepared to cover other project-related costs that do not receive funding, which could include cost of copies, mailing costs, survey purchase costs, research incentives, etc.